The following post is by editor Kara Fleck.

 We have a simple raised bed system in our backyard and a few containers on our patio.
-We keep things pretty simple around here, in no small part because, while I have an adventurous gardening spirit, my thumbs are pretty black.
+We keep things pretty simple around here, in no small part because, while I have an adventurous gardening spirit, my thumbs online casino canada are pretty black.

 This year our plans include:

 - Growing as many different colors of heirloom tomatoes as we can